LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### Logical operators

-We can use the well-known logical operators in javascript to build conditions:
+We can use the well-known logical operators in JavaScript to build conditions:

 * `&&` the AND operator
 * `||` the OR operator
 * `!` the NOT operator

-What is special about the interpretation of conditions is that javascript looks at the condition until the outcome has been determined with certainty, the rest of the condition is no longer interpreted at that time.
+What is special about the interpretation of conditions is that JavaScript looks at the condition until the outcome has been determined with certainty, the rest of the condition is no longer interpreted at that time.
 ```js
 false && (a=2) // left part is false, so the condition is false, a=2 will not be executed anymore.
 ```

 ### Decisions

-We can use the usual decision trees in javascript:
+We can use the usual decision trees in JavaScript:

 ```js
 if(...){